2.Material Accounting Policies

 Financial assets are measured at FVTPL if it does not meet the criteria for classification as measured at amortised cost or at FVTOCI.
 Movement in Fair value changes are recognised in the statement of profit and loss.

-A financial asset that meets the amortized cost criteria or debt instruments that meet the FVTOCI criteria may be designated as at FVTPL upon initial recognition if such designation eliminates or significantly reduces a measurement or recognition inconsistency that would arise from measuring assets or liabilities or recognizing the gains and losses on them on different bases.
+A financial asset that meets the amortised cost criteria or debt instruments that meet the FVTOCI criteria may be designated as at FVTPL upon initial recognition if such designation eliminates or significantly reduces a measurement or recognition inconsistency that would arise from measuring assets or liabilities or recognising the gains and losses on them on different bases.

 Effective Interest Rate Method